Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Compile and Running.md

        `#define pi 3.14` `#define Success 0`
        Macro definition will tell the processor to change the label you have defined to the set value.
        It boasts the advantages of better readability, better portability and convenience for constants.
        **Notice : macro can also take arguments, nut it is different with function calls.
-Bacause the storage of function call will be in stack, but the macro just operates by replacing the texts before the program runs**
+Because the storage of function call will be in stack, but the macro just operates by replacing the texts before the program runs**
        `#define SQUARE(x) x*x`
    2. Actual Compiler:
       Transform the preprocess code into the assembly code.